 What is Multi-Factor Authentication?

-Multi-factor authentication (also referred to as MFA) using the Duo application is a security requirement for accessing your EEMBA Student Technology Ecosystem.
+Multi-factor authentication (also referred to as MFA) using the Duo application is a security requirement for accessing your EEPMBA Student Technology Ecosystem.

 Below are resources to set up your multi-factor authentication, and how to subsequently log into your accounts after the feature is set up.